top of page

 Step 4: Verify the Balance

 Ensure that your debits and credits are equal.
-If they don't, check the transaction for issues like misclassified accounts or erroneous sums.
+Preparing a trial balance helps ensure that total credits equal total debits and assists in detecting errors or discrepancies.
+If they don’t, check the transaction for issues like misclassified accounts or erroneous sums.

 Table: Common Expense Transactions in Double-Entry Bookkeeping